0PrashantYadav0/GO-TERM/README.md

 - 🔄 **Error resolution** - Use AI to fix your last error with a simple command
 - 📋 **Clipboard monitoring** - Get command suggestions based on clipboard content
 - 📚 **Command explanations** - Get AI explanations for any command or concept
+- 💬 **Chat with AI** - Get concise answers to your questions in 3-4 lines
 - 🎨 **Beautiful UI** - Colorful terminal interface with animations and spinners
 - 📜 **Command history** - Persistent command history with search capabilities
 - 💻 **Seamless shell integration** - Works alongside your regular terminal commands